Observational assessment of the viability of de Sitter-G\"odel-de Sitter phase transition: Review of d G d phase transition (Global features)

-Having proven that the dGd phase transition could have potentially happened in the early Universe, its impact on the equations of motion of a test particle was explored \cite{dGd}.
-As might be intuitively expected, a particle that enters the first de~Sitter phase with a nonrotating trajectory, exits to the final phase rotating.
+The impact of dGd on the equations of motion of a test particle is explored in \citep{Khodabakhshi:2015ost}.
+As intuitively expected, a particle that enters the first de Sitter phase with a non-rotating trajectory exits to the final de Sitter phase while it is rotating.
 In other words, this phase transition induces rotation in the motion of test particles.
-The value of the induced rotation depends on the position of the particle in the de~Sitter space, its distance from the symmetry axis of G\"odel and the initial velocity and is of order $ \sqrt{\Lambda} $.

-The above mechanism also works for a congruence of particles.
-Simulations show that a local congruence of particles would obtain nonzero local induced rotation.
-On the other hand, if we divide the space into cells and simulate the dGd transition based on the quantum tunneling probability and the randomness of the symmetry axis of G\"odel space direction, we find that the average global induced rotation is nearly zero, as expected.
-For a detailed discussion see Figures 5 and 7 of \cite{dGd}.
+The value of the induced rotation depends on the particle position in the de Sitter space, its distance from the symmetry axis of G\"odel, and the initial velocity, and it is of order $ \sqrt{\Lambda} $.
+This mechanism also works for the congruence of particles.
+Simulations show a local congruence of particles would obtain nonzero local induced rotation.
+Also if we divide the universe into \textit{cells} and simulate the dGd transition based on the quantum tunneling probability and the randomness of the symmetry axis of G\"odel space direction, we will find the average global induced rotation is nearly zero, as expected.
+See Figures 5 and 7 of \citep{Khodabakhshi:2015ost}.